JasperFx/marten/docs/documents/indexing/gin-gist-indexes.md

 # GIN or GiST Indexes

-See [Exploring the Postgres GIN index](https://hashrocket.com/blog/posts/exploring-postgres-gin-index) for more information on the GIN index strategy within Postgresqsl.
+See [Exploring the Postgres GIN index](https://hashrocket.com/blog/posts/exploring-postgres-gin-index) for more information on the GIN index strategy within Postgresql.

 To optimize a wider range of ad-hoc queries against the document JSONB, you can apply a [GIN index](http://www.postgresql.org/docs/9.4/static/gin.html) to the JSON field in the database: